Ask AI

 Preventative measures

-Meningococcal and Hib immunization: as per AAFP 2017 guidelines, Offer vaccination for H. influenzae type B and N. meningitidis in individuals in appropriate risk groups to significantly decrease the incidence of bacterial meningitis.
+Meningococcal and Hib immunization: as per AAFP 2017 guidelines, offer vaccination for H. influenzae type B and N. meningitidis in individuals in appropriate risk groups to significantly decrease the incidence of bacterial meningitis.

 B